 The search tool below will help you to identify court(s)/authority(ies) competent for a specific European legal instrument.
 Please note that although every effort has been made to ascertain the accuracy of the results, there may be some exceptional cases concerning the determination of competence that are not necessarily covered.

-In Romania, applications for recognition and declaration of enforceability (exequatur) fall within the jurisdiction of the courts (Articles 95(1) and 1098 of the Code of Civil Procedure).
-Appeals against decisions regarding recognition and declaration of enforceability (exequatur) fall within the jurisdiction of the courts of appeal (curţi de apel) (Article 96(2) of Law No 134/2010 on the Code of Civil Procedure).
+In Romania claims for recognition and declaration of enforceability (exequatur) fall within the jurisdiction of the court (Articles 95(1) and 1098 of the Code of Civil Procedure).
+Appeal against the decision on recognition and declaration of enforceability (exequatur) falls within the jurisdiction of the court of appeal (Article 96(2) of Law No 134/2010 on the Code of Civil Procedure).

-Second appeal to the High Court of Cassation and Justice (Înalta Curte de Casaţie şi Justiţie) (Article 97(1) of the Code of Civil Procedure)
+Review by the High Court of Cassation and Justice (Article 97(1) of the Code of Civil Procedure),

 The national language version of this page is maintained by the respective Member State.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 The European Commission accepts no responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.